er-eis/pyCave/README.rst

 - ``'1'``, ``'2'``, ``'3'``, etc => Stream
 - ``'S'`` => Stone

-The player's goal is to move onto the Treasure treasure tile which will cause them to win the game.
+The player's goal is to move onto the Treasure tile, which will cause them to win the game.
 There will be only one Treasure tile per map.
 The player will lose the game once they have moved onto a Pit tile.
 Stone tiles will prevent any movement onto them.
 Open tiles will allow movement onto them.

 Stream tiles are represented by sequential numbers on the board starting at 1.
 For any given Stream tile, there will be an additional Stream tile with the same number.
 Stream tiles will act as an Open tile with the additional option of following the stream, thus transporting the player to the other Stream tile with the same number.
 Thus, if a user is standing at Stream tile ``'1'`` at position (0,0) and the other ``'1'`` tile is at position (2,1), they would be transported to position (2,1) if they chose to follow the stream.